 SQL (sales qualified leads)

-A sales qualified lead is a prospect who’s ready to meet with a sales rep or who has been shown a full demo of your solution.
-Since a sales qualified lead is in the last stages of their customer journey, they are also considered hot leads that should immediately be managed by the sales team.
+A sales-qualified lead is a prospect ready to meet with a sales rep or show a full demo of your solution.
+Since sales-qualified lead is in the last stages of their customer journey, they are also considered hot leads that the sales team should immediately manage.

 Traditional qualification terms